The Resource Portal for Big Data and New Data Management Technologies.

 resources for free download.
 It is complemented by

 listings of relevant books and vendors

-to provide a comprehensive and up-to-date overview of available resources.
+to provide a comprehensive and up-to-date overview of available resources, as well as

 The Expert Section contains exclusive contributions from